natolambert/cv/README.md

    normal LaTeX.
 See `generate.py` for details.

 ## Automation
-Pushes to `main` trigger the `Build CV` GitHub Action (`.github/workflows/build-cv.yml`) which installs LaTeX, syncs Python dependencies with uv, regenerates the CV, and commits the freshly dated PDF back to the repository when changes are detected.
+Pushes to `main` trigger the `Build CV` GitHub Action (`.github/workflows/build-cv.yml`) which installs LaTeX, syncs Python dependencies with uv, runs `make all` followed by `make release`, and commits the refreshed `build/natolambert-cv.pdf` when changes are detected.
 The workflow also runs on pull requests for verification without committing the artifact.